 Bicyclists are legally entitled to "share the road" with vehicle drivers, and they're expected to comply with traffic laws, but they're still in a very unique -- and potentially vulnerable -- position on the nation's roads, streets, and highways.
 In this section, we'll take a look at common hazards that bicyclists face, and we'll provide tips on how bicyclists can best protect their legal rights after an accident with a motor vehicle.

-If you are on a bicycle and get into an accident with a car or truck, what you do at the accident scene and immediately after is crucial.
+If you get into a traffic accident as a bicyclist, what you do at the scene and immediately after is crucial.

 When bicycles and vehicles collide, it's often in fairly predictable traffic scenarios.